maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 use_math: true
 image: "bivariategauss2.jpeg"
 comments: true
+tags: [ols, mle, ridge regression, map]
 ---
-We kick start the course by establishing a link between maximimum likelihood estimation (MLE) and ordinary least squares (OLS), before introducing Ridge Regression and showing its probabilistic interpretation.
+We kick start the course by establishing a link between ordinary least squares (OLS) and maximimum likelihood estimation (MLE) for linear regression, before introducing ridge regression and showing its probabilistic interpretation.
 Along the way we discuss model complexity via the bias-variance tradeoff.

 <!--more-->
 <hr class="with-margin">
 For a course overview and guidance on these notes click [here](/../project_edx_ml/2019/05/16/columbiaX-ML-course-summary).

+All errors are my own and if you do spot any, however small, please don't hesitate to get in touch.

 <hr class="with-margin">
 <div class="list-of-contents">